ismailturner/WalmartSalesProject/README.md

       -   Morning: 29
       -   Afternoon: 58
       -   Evening: 51
-  - Which of the customer types brings the most revenue?
+  - Which of the customer types generates the most revenue?
     - Member = $163,625
   - Which city has the largest tax percent/ VAT (Value Added Tax)?
     - Naypyitaw = Average VAT of 16.09
   - Which customer type pays the most in VAT?
-    - Member = Average VAT 15.61
+    - Member = Average VAT of 15.61

 - <b>Customer Questions</b>
   - How many unique customer types does the data have?